kamyarpakdaman/DataAnalysis-Statistics/Python/README.md

 # Python

-This directory includes the programs written in Python language.
+This directory includes programs written in Python language.